Jerom

 Jerom is a Flemish comic book character and one of the main cast members in the Belgian comic strip, Suske en Wiske by Willy Vandersteen.
-He is the series' strongman and well known for his physically impossible powers that often make him the deus ex machina who solves every problem.
+He is the series' strongman and is well known for his physically impossible powers that often make him the deus ex machina who solves every problem.
 Jerom's popularity with readers is so huge that he inspired at least two spin-off series: Jerom de Gouden Stuntman (1962–1991) and J. ROM - Force of Gold (2014).

 In the earliest Dutch translations Jerom's name was changed into "Jeroen".
 This was changed back to Jerom when the entire series was translated into Algemeen Beschaafd Nederlands.
 In the English translations he has been named Wilbur, Jerome, or Jethro.

 Debut

 Jerom was introduced in the album De Dolle Musketiers ("The Zany Musketeers"; 1953).
 In this story Suske, Wiske, Lambik and Aunt Sidonia time travel to the 17th century where they work as musketeers for the French king.
 They have to fight against a French duke, Le Handru, who used a super strong thawed caveman, Jerom, as his secret weapon.
 At first the cast is powerless against him, but later Wiske is able to make Jerom their ally instead.
 Together they defeat Le Handru and at the end of the story Jerom travels back to 1953 with them.

 Jerom's original appearance was inspired by the caveman Alley Oop by V.T.
 Hamlin.
 His name was inspired by Belgian playwright Jeroom Verten (1909–1958).